mullaban/glance-railway/README.md

 <h1 align="center">Glance</h1>
 <p align="center"><a href="#installation">Install</a> • <a href="docs/configuration.md">Configuration</a> • <a href="docs/preconfigured-pages.md">Preconfigured pages</a> • <a href="docs/themes.md">Themes</a> • <a href="https://discord.com/invite/7KQ7Xa9kJd">Discord</a></p>

+## Railway
+This is a fork of the entire glanceapp/glance codebase.
+The `Dockerfile` has been tweaked to copy over and build your dashboard based on the files in `config/`.
+You should be able to get a dashboard up and running on Railway immediately, then eject to a GitHub repo of your own and edit your configuration files from there.

+I created this as alternative to the existing Docker Glance template because it didn't work for me.
+Even if it had, only allowed for me to link to one configuration file.
+Multiple files are nicer if you want to host multiple pages.

 ![](docs/images/readme-main-image.png)

 ## Features